Why dogs get gas and how to prevent It

 Supplements for flatulence

-- Mix 1/2 - 2 tsp of apple cider vinegar in your dog’s food.
+- Mix 1/2 tsp to 2 tsp of apple cider vinegar in your dog’s food.

-- Add certified organic probiotics in your dog's food to replenish the gastrointestinal micro-flora.
+- Add certified organic probiotics to your dog's food to replenish the gastrointestinal microflora.
 Remember that there is a significant difference in the microflora of humans and dogs and I recommend dog-specific probiotics.

 © Dr. Peter Dobias